 Matt Hutton founded the Woodworking and Furniture Design program at the Maine College of Art in Portland, Maine, where he is currently Professor and Chair of the program.
 Matt owns and operates Studio 24b, a design and fabrication studio that produces custom woodworking and furniture for private and corporate spaces around the country.

 Theresa Jackson is a graphic art and photography industry leader.
-She is a LinkedIn Learning instructor with five Lightroom courses, and she represents Adobe as a Community Professional and an Education Leader.
-Twice her creative work has been awarded a Photoshop Guru from Photoshop World in the Artistic Category.
-In addition to running her own design business, she teaches design classes for MiraCosta Community College in San Diego County.
+She is a LinkedIn Learning instructor with five Lightroom courses, and she represents Adobe as a community professional and an education leader.
+Her creative work has twice been awarded a Photoshop Guru from Photoshop World in the Artistic Category.
+In addition to running her own design business, she teaches design classes for MiraCosta Community College in San Diego County, CA.